Mikeriess/mikeriess.github.io/_posts/2023-07-30-Temporal loss functions.md

 \end{cases}
 \]

-The TC only measures when the predicted remaining time between two time steps (activities in a process) _increases_.
+The TC only measures when the predicted remaining time between two time steps (activities in a process) increases.
 As seen from its formulation, it also only measures the differences between the _predictions_.
-It should therefore be seen as an addition to other model selection metrics such as Mean absolute error etc.
+It should therefore be seen as an addition to other model selection metrics, such as mean absolute error, etc.

-## Experiments, results and conclusion
+## Experiments, Results, and Conclusion

-If you read this far and are still interested, you should definitely read the full paper.
-In short, it was found that the loss modifications led to small but significant improvements in terms of model earliness performance on out-of-sample data.
-Interestingly, it did not improve performance from the TC perspective.
+If you have read this far and remain interested, I strongly recommend reading the full paper [https://journals.uio.no/NMI/article/view/10141]()https://journals.uio.no/NMI/article/view/10141.
+In brief, it was found that the loss modifications led to small but significant improvements in terms of model earliness performance on out-of-sample data.
+Interestingly, they did not improve performance from the TC perspective.

-I am currently working on a follow-up study on these results via Monte-Carlo simulation.
-Feel free to reach out on linkedin if you wish to contribute.
+I plan to do a follow-up study to further explore these results via Monte Carlo simulation.